hardim11/ebustl-to-ttml/readme.md

 EBU STL files are used to store the raw subtitle lines ("Cues") with a timecode of when to show them.
 They are generally "played out" alongside the video playback and are generally formatted for presentation on Teletext subtitle systems.
 This means that the authoring of the EBU STLs files will assume a display area and attributes, such as line and column limits, that the font is monospaced and that subtitles are actually shown using 2 Teletext lines ("Double Height").

 ## Why?
 I was working on a project which required conversion of EBU STL files to TTML for OTT but we were experiencing some complications with the commercial software that we were using.
 We are still using the commercial software but this project helped me understand the standards better and learn what to look for.
+The journey being more important than arriving!
 As I spent time on the project I thought I would share my awful code for others.

+I had a lot of help from our Accessibility department which I very much appreciate.

 ## References
 The EBU STL format is documented in [EBU Tech 3264-1991](https://tech.ebu.ch/docs/tech/tech3264.pdf)